SouffleScribbles/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Task: 2.
 There is no place like home
 2-bring_me_home -  this script that changes the working directory to the user’s home directory.

+## Task: 3.
+The long format
+3-listfiles - this script displays current directory contents in a long format

+## Task: 4.
+Hidden files
+4-listmorefiles - this script displayscurrent directory contents, including hidden files (starting with .).
+Use the long format.